Get started - it's free!

 docker compose up -d

-6. Open the Machines page of the admin console, and you should now see the node banana added to the list.
+7. Open the Machines page of the admin console, and you should now see the node banana in the list.

-You can now verify that the Nginx web server is available by going to http://hostname (in this case hostname is banana) and you should see a "Welcome to ngnix" page display.
+You can now verify that the Nginx web server is available by going to http://hostname and you should see a "Welcome to ngnix" page display.
+Using the example hostname above, the URL would be http://banana.